pryv/app-web-admin/README.md

 # app-web-admin

-Wep Application that contains admin panel used for PryV platform configuration.
+Wep Application that contains admin panel used for Pryv.io platform configuration.

 ## Project setup
 ```